yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 git merge release
 git push origin main
 ```
+* Create a `Production Pipeline` on Jenkins with name of `petclinic-prod` with following script and configure a `github-webhook` to trigger the pipeline every `commit` on `main` branch. `Petclinic production pipeline` should be deployed on permanent prod-environment on `petclinic-cluster` Kubernetes cluster under `petclinic-prod-ns` namespace.

+# New item--> Name:petclinic-prod:pipeline--> pipeline script from scm:git--> Githubrepo url-->main-->path:./jenkins/jenkinsfile-petclinic-prod--> Save
+# Kodlar calisiyorsa Rancher da Workload da servisleri gormus olmamiz gerekiyor

 ## MSP 28 - Setting Domain Name and TLS for Production Pipeline with Route 53